30 Jul Using a holistic CX Program to drive better engagement

 The intent of the qualitative piece of the research is to help organizations act fast and come up with solutions that are driven by employee feedback, creating stronger buy-in.

 This latter approach also allows organizations to rectify issues before they can cause a noticeable decline in key performance indicators (KPIs) collected through the quantitative piece of the research.
-These two research components work together to provide the full EX picture.
-However, we recognize that for several reasons, both components may not make sense.
-That’s why we offer a variety of options to help organizations choose what CX components work best to round out their entire holistic CX program.
+These two research components work together to provide the full employee experience picture.
+However, in going beyond just the bird’s eye view we also encourage organizations to look inward and elicit feedback from their employees through an Employee Experience (EX) program.

 Would you like to know more about Insightrix CX Programs?